Are you tired of being broke and living paycheck to paycheck?

 My view of budgets focuses on expansion.

-A well planned budget is your key to unlocking the door of "freedom."
-It allows you to do things that you enjoy and visit places you would like go.
+I believe that a well planned budget is the key to unlocking the door of “freedom.”
+It allows one to do things that they enjoy and visit places they would like to go.

 Sometimes you can simply reallocate your income and enjoy life on your terms.
 But often, this won’t work.
 Then you must focus on growing your income so you have room in your budget for the “fun stuff.”